-I would be happy to advise you on options.
+We would be happy to advise you on options.
 Please make an appointment:

 As with almost every medical condition, early detection is a determining factor for successful healing or relief.
 With atopic dermatitis, we know that there is no real cure.
 Observation is therefore essential over the first few months, since your child's illness can already develop during this period.
 Typical symptoms are reddened areas of the skin, mostly on the face, the scalp, in the folds of the arms and legs and behind the ears.

 The child, in a bid to relieve the irritation, suffers from severe itching which in turn causes the fingernails to damage the protective skin barrier.
 Bacteria can penetrate then more easily, causing inflammation of the skin.

 Photo: © fotoduets - stock.adobe.com

 Atopic dermatitis always has two phases:

 - Acute phase: during a relapse it is advisable to consult a dermatologist who can recommend the right medication to limit the new outbreak.

 - Non-acute phase: here it is important to avoid the factors that can trigger a new outbreak: clothing, pets, mites, certain foods, skincare products and of course excitement, psychological stress and general stress.